harness/developer-hub/docs/platform/role-based-access-control/add-users.md

 * **Organization** **only**: lists the user's group membership in the scope of the selected Organization.
 * **Organization and Projects**: lists the user's group membership in the scope of the selected Organization and Project.

-To add the user to a new user group, click **Add to a new User Group**.
+To add the user to a new user group, click **Add to a new User Group**. <!-- steps to add to an existing grp -->

 Click **Remove** to remove the user as a member from a specific user group.